(a) football participants, including Players, Officials and Agents (Participants);

 (ii) a serious threat to public health or public safety;

 (d) FFA has reason to suspect that unlawful activity has been, is being or may be engaged in, and uses or discloses the Personal Information as a necessary part of its investigation of the matter or in reporting its concerns to relevant persons or authorities;

 (e) the use or disclosure is required or authorised by or under law; or

 (f) FFA reasonably believes that the use or disclosure is reasonably necessary for one or more of the purposes specified in NPP 2.1(h) by or on behalf of a law enforcement body.
-If FFA uses or discloses personal information on this basis, it must make a written note of the use or disclosure.
+If FFA uses or discloses Personal Information on this basis, it will make a written note of the use or disclosure.